aav331/Reverse-Proxy-Setup/README.md

 On [Google Cloud Console](https://console.cloud.google.com/), navigate to **Network services -> Load balancing**

-Review the new **Load Balancer**
+Review the new **TCP Load Balancer**

-From the output of `terraform apply`, you will see the Configuration details for load balancer
+From the output of `terraform apply`, you will see the Configuration details for the load balancer

 ## Task 10.
 Clean Up